* Dollar/yen climbs to 2-1/2-week high

 * Dollar also lifted against euro as US yield rise

-TOKYO, Dec 4 (Reuters) - The dollar was broadly higher on Monday, reaching a 2-1/2-week peak against the yen, receiving a boost after the U.S. Senate approved a tax overhaul over the weekend.
+TOKYO, Dec 4 (Reuters) - The dollar was broadly higher on Monday, reaching a 2-1/2-week peak against the yen, lifted after the U.S. Senate approved a tax overhaul at the weekend.

 The Senate's approval on Saturday moves Republicans and President Donald Trump a big step closer to their goal of slashing taxes in what would be the largest change to U.S. tax laws since the 1980s.